pytchlang/pytch-tutorials/bunner/tutorial.md

 {{< commit new-dancing-state >}}

-Once the dance is complete the buny moves back to the bottom of the stage and the level starts again.
+Once the dance is complete the bunny moves back to the bottom of the stage and the level starts again.

 {{< commit start-another-round >}}